Opportunities for Large-Scale Data Aggregation Using Web Scraping

 First, we must answer the question, “What is data aggregation?”
 Data aggregation involves assembling information from various sources into a unified dataset.
 When conducting analysis, companies focus on patterns, trends, and correlations that emerge from large samples rather than individual data points.
 Unlike raw data, which is unsorted and inconsistent, aggregated data is reliable and processed for analysis to provide valuable insights.
 Aggregation makes data usable, accurate, and valuable by involving several sequential processes that begin with collecting data from diverse sources.

 Data aggregation is essential for any organization that derives significant value from data analysis.
 It helps companies keep up with competitors, identify and track market trends, and drive pricing strategies.
-Companies that don’t keep up with the latest data risk falling behind and losing valuable market share.
+According to recent Gartner research, companies that don’t keep up with the latest data risk falling behind and losing valuable market share.

 Benefits of Large-Scale Data Aggregation